anywhichway/benchtest/README.md

 # benchtest v2.0.2

 Integrated performance testing for Mocha based unit testing.
 No special tests are needed.
-Reuses existing [Mocha](https://mochajs.org/) unit tests.
+Re-uses existing [Mocha](https://mochajs.org/) unit tests.

 It can be used as a light weight, but not as quite as powerful, alternative to the stellar [benchmark.js](https://github.com/bestiejs/benchmark.js) library.